October 27th, 2023

 Why does this matter?

+Children as young as 5 take on responsibilities like administering medication, translating in healthcare or banking settings, emotionally supporting family members, medical assistance, personal care and more.
 While caregiving can have many benefits (heightened empathy, maturity and confidence), there are important negative consequences.
 Significant time away from friends and school, social isolation and heightened stress can impact school retention, post-secondary education and training, employment, health and wellbeing.

 How many young carers are there in Canada?

 According to the 2018 General Social Survey on Caregiving and Care Receiving, about 19% (1.25 million) of youth aged 15 to 25 provided care or help to family members or friends with a long-term condition, a physical or mental disability, or problems related to aging (Statistics Canada, 2022).
 Globally several studies have found that caregiving starts as young as 6, and that on average, 10% of all youth are caregivers in need of our help.

 Support is available!

 Are you between 18 and 30 years old and supporting a loved one with a mental illness?